graywolf336/CasinoSlots/README.md

 * Fixed the console not being able to do __/casino list__
 * Fixed the console not being able to do __/casino reload__
 * Fixed the console not being able to do __/casino stats__
+* Fixed the console not being able to do __/casino toggle__
 * Fixed the console not being able to do __/casino version__
 * Fixed the console not being able to do __/casino__
 * Fixed the console __/casino__ to only display what the console can do
 * Fixed players with create managed permissions see the commands they are allowed
+* Fixed players being able to toggle if a slot is enabled or not even if they didn't have permission

 ### Update: 2.5.2 ###
 * Fixed the stats.yml file being over wrote each restart/reload